 KPI1 – Increase training hours per annum/per employee by 15%

-KPI2 – Increase number of employees who can articulate organisational values to 75%
+KPI2 – Increase the number of employees who can articulate organisational values to 75%

 KPI3 – Reduce time to respond to an internal complaint to 48 hours